ericbulloch/kwmd/write_ups/vuln_hub/mr_robot.md

 `http://10.22.1.112/key-1-of-3.txt`

+#### Provided Word List

-Finding the first key means that the other file is important.
+Finding the first key file means that the fsociety.dic file is important.
 I grabbed that file in Firefox using the following url:

 `http://10.22.1.112/fsociety.dic`